-- objectively offensive racial, ethnic, or religious epithets (or epithets commonly associated with any Protected Class membership); - other words or phrases considered demeaning or degrading on the basis of Protected Class membership; - display of images or symbols commonly associated with discrimination against individuals on the basis of their membership in a Protected Class; - graphic, written or electronic communications that are harmful or humiliating based on Protected Class membership; - bigoted conduct or communications; or - physical, written, electronic or verbal threats based on Protected Class membership.
+- objectively offensive racial, ethnic, or religious epithets (or epithets commonly associated with any Protected Class membership, including but not limited to epithets relating to sex, sexual orientation, and/or gender identity or expression); - other words or phrases considered demeaning or degrading on the basis of Protected Class membership; - display of images or symbols commonly associated with discrimination against individuals on the basis of their membership in a Protected Class; - graphic, written or electronic communications that are harmful or humiliating based on Protected Class membership; - bigoted conduct or communications; or - physical, written, electronic or verbal threats based on Protected Class membership.

-Harassment does not have to include intent to harm, be directed at a specific target, or involve repeated incidents.
+Harassment does not have to involve intent to harm, be directed toward a specific person, or involve repeated incidents.